Supplier Code of Conduct

 Safecall global reporting service

 In 2021, Schroders made the commitment that 67% of its supply chain, by emissions, will have set science-based targets by 2026.
-This means we will expect our material suppliers, whom we will notify, to set a science-based target by this date.
-New material suppliers are expected to make commitments to align with this objective.
+We actively monitor progress against this target and, to support its achievement, we expect all suppliers to:

-- Work with their supply chains to minimise the environmental impact of the goods or services they provide.
+- Collaborate with their supply chain to minimise the environmental impact of the goods and services they provide, including reducing emissions, energy use and waste

-- Reducing consumption of natural resources and minimising waste through recycling and responsible waste disposal to promote a circular economy.
+- Minimise waste through recycling and responsible disposal practices, thereby supporting a circular economy

 Financial Crime

-Schroders expects its suppliers to operate with integrity, comply with the UK Bribery Act 2010, the UK Criminal Finances Act 2017, UK Proceeds of Crime Act 2002, the UK Money Laundering Regulations, the UK Economic Crime and Transparency Act 2023, and UK, (UN), European Union and US sanctions.
-Our suppliers should have policies in place to prevent fraud, bribery and corruption, market abuse, money laundering, tax evasion and any other improper payments, or inducements within their businesses, and seek to work only with suppliers Supplier Code of Conduct 6 that demonstrate similar commitments.
-Suppliers must not directly or indirectly offer improper payments or inducements to Schroders employees that may give rise to actual, potential, or perceived conflicts of interest, or engage in any other unethical behaviour.
+Schroders expects its suppliers and their subcontractors to operate with integrity, comply with the UK Bribery Act 2010, the UK Criminal Finances Act 2017, UK Proceeds of Crime Act 2002, the UK Money Laundering Regulations, the UK Economic Crime and Transparency Act 2023, and UK, (UN), European Union and US sanctions.
+Our suppliers and their subcontractors should have policies in place to prevent fraud, bribery and corruption, market abuse, money laundering, tax evasion and any other improper payments, or inducements within their businesses, and seek to work only with suppliers that demonstrate similar commitments.
+Suppliers or their subcontractors must not directly or indirectly offer improper payments or inducements to Schroders employees that may give rise to actual, potential, or perceived conflicts of interest, or engage in any other unethical behaviour.

 Confidential information